-What should I avoid while using Talwin (pentazocine)?
+What should I avoid while using Talwin?

 Do not drink alcohol.
-Dangerous side effects or death can occur when alcohol is combined with pentazocine.
+Dangerous side effects or death could occur.

-Talwin (pentazocine) side effects
+Talwin side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Like other narcotic medicines, Talwin can slow your breathing.
 Death may occur if breathing becomes too weak.
 A person caring for you should seek emergency medical attention if you have slow breathing with long pauses, blue colored lips, or if you are hard to wake up.